hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 then passing immediately into the other form of the same thought, he
 quoted:

-God became Krishna and Râdhâ —
+God became Krishna and Rādhā —
 Love flows in thousands of coils.
 Whoso wants, takes it.
 Love flows in thousands of coils —